 |Quick Facts: Orthotists and Prosthetists

-$65,060 per year
+$77,070 per year

-$31.28 per hour
+$37.05 per hour

-The median annual wage of orthotists and prosthetists was $65,060 in May 2010.
+The median annual wage for orthotists and prosthetists was $77,070 in May 2022.

 Compare the job duties, education, job growth, and pay of orthotists and prosthetists with similar occupations.

 Learn more about orthotists and prosthetists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.